nf-core/taxprofiler/docs/output.md

 </details>

-You will receive the `*.sam` file if you provide the parameter `--diamond_save_reads` but in this case no taxonomic classification will be available, only the aligned reads in sam format.
+By default you will receive a TSV output.
+Alternatively, you will receive a `*.sam` file if you provide the parameter `--diamond_save_reads` but in this case no taxonomic classification will be available(!), only the aligned reads in sam format.
+Note that DIAMOND has many output formats, so depending on your [choice](https://github.com/bbuchfink/diamond/wiki/3.-Command-line-options) with ` --diamond_output_format` you will receive the taxonomic information in a different format.

 ### MALT